 Continuing to engage with your past customers online helps keep the line of communication open and top of mind for those who may be considering referring your company to their family or friends.
 If you had a particularly great relationship with your customer during the building process, don’t be afraid to reach out to them for a referral.
-You have nothing to lose and everything to gain.
+In remodel marketing, you have nothing to lose and everything to gain.

 Produce Content for the Post-Production Process